-|💖 Best Area:||Barri Gòtic|
+|💖 Best Area for first-timers:||Barri Gòtic|

 |💎 Best luxury hotel:||Ohla Barcelona|

 |💰 Best budget hotel:||Hesperia Barcelona Barri Gòtic|

 - 12 Best Areas to Stay in Barcelona

 - 📌 Barri Gòtic, where to stay in Barcelona for first time visitors

 - 📌 Placa De Catalunya, main transport hub of the city